Long Jetty

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Long Jetty has 43 active public transport stops, all of which are bus stops.
 These stops are served by 49 different routes that together facilitate 1,480 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 151 meters away from the nearest stop.
-As a primarily residential area, most Long Jetty residents commute outward, with cars being the dominant mode of transport at 93%.
-On average, there are 1.1 vehicles per dwelling in the area.
-According to the 2021 Census, which may have been influenced by COVID-19 conditions, a high proportion (26.8%) of residents work from home.
+Transport accessibility is deemed excellent, with residents on average living just 151 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Car remains the primary mode of transport, used by 93% of residents.
+On average, there are 1.1 vehicles per dwelling.

 Frequently Asked Questions - Transport